 Learn More About Recovery from Alcoholism

 Drinking too much, too fast, or too often is the telltale sign of alcoholism, and many who are affected have difficulty overcoming issues of shame and denial.
 If you find yourself frequently drinking alone, drinking in secret, or feeling agitated if you do not drink, you may want to discuss treatment options for alcoholism.
 At The Carter Treatment Center, we aim to reduce the stigma of alcoholism, and we encourage you to reach out to us if you are struggling with alcohol addiction.
-We have offices located in Peachtree City and Cumming, and we serve the surrounding communities of Alpharetta, Gainesville, John's Creek, Dawsonville and more.
+We have offices located in Suwanee and Cumming, and we serve the surrounding communities of Alpharetta, Gainesville, John's Creek, Dawsonville and more.
 Recovery means a life free from hangovers, missed opportunities, and rampant health problems associated with your addiction, such as the increased risk of liver disease and some types of cancer.

 This April, take the challenge to educate yourself about alcoholism and its dangers.
 The situation is serious, but people can and do recover.